 The leaders of every incarnation's team resemble each other in appearance, and most of them have similar typical shonen hero personalities.
 And just about all of them have a Digimon partner who has fire elemental attacks (Agumon, Flamedramon, Guilmon, Agnimon, etc.) Takato is an exception, being much more subdued and quite a bit more obviously introspective.

-And then you have The Lancer, who will be known for having a blue theme going around them (blue eyes, blue hair, or blue Digimon) as well as sibling issues.
+The The Lancer will be known for having a blue theme going around them (blue eyes, blue hair, or blue Digimon) as well as sibling issues.
 Expect them to have dog-themed partners, as well (or canine in general, since Renamon was a fox).
-Played with a twist in Digimon Xros Wars, as the lancer role is split up between The Rival (with the aloof attitude and blue theme) and the internal lancer of the Digimon ensemble (a Big, Badass Wolf).
+Played with a twist in Digimon Xros Wars, as the lancer role is split up between The Rival (with the aloof attitude and blue theme) and the internal lancer of the Digimon ensemble (a wolf).

 Guilmon is a quite obvious expy of Agumon.
 Both are fire-breathing dinosaurs which become larger versions of themselves, said larger version becomes a cyborg, and finally a more humanoid warrior version.
 Justified in that Takato designed Guilmon himself and was a fan of whatever Digimon series existed in their universe, which presumably also featured an Agumon as the leader's partner — his thought process in designing Guilmon was literally "Agumon, but better".